Generating Adversarial yet Inconspicuous Patches with a Single Image: Experiment Results

-We compete our synthetic patches with Google Patch \cite{Brown2017AdversarialP} and PS-GAN \cite{Liu2019PerceptualSensitiveGF} since these patch-based adversaries are targeted at image classifiers for digital images, while including original images as the baseline.
+We evaluate the risks of adversarial patches prone to human detection.
+We compete our synthetic patches with Google Patch \cite{Brown2017AdversarialP} and PS-GAN \cite{Liu2019PerceptualSensitiveGF} while including original images as the baseline.
 Note that in each background image, all the patches are attached in the same location for fairness.
-Some examples and their saliency maps are illustrated in Figure~\ref{Examples of saliency detection}.
-We can see that patches generated by other two methods are easily spotted, and there are evident square areas at corresponding locations in saliency maps.
-This means these patches have a high probability to be detected at people's first glance.
-In contrast, adversarial patches generated by our approach can be hardly identified from saliency maps.
-This indicates that patches from our approach are relatively inconspicuous under human observation at first glance.
+In total we collected 102 answer sheets and the rates of images that are labeled as patch-detected are summarized in Table~\ref{human identify}.